gilleskratzer/ABN-UseR-2021/getting_started.md

 # Getting started checklist

-In order to best profit from the workshop please follow the instruction below.
-R is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
-To interact with R, we recommend to use RStudio.
+In order to best profit from the workshop please follow the instruction below. **R** is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
+To interact with **R**, we recommend to use RStudio.

 1. Install [R](https://www.r-project.org/)
 2. Install [RStudio](https://www.rstudio.com/) (not mandatory but strongly recommended)